IvanDandrea86/getflixProject/README.md

 ### features of the website ...
 In the end of the project, we have been able to produce a website with the following features:

-+ A session system: registration, connection/disconnection;
++ **A session system**: registration, connection/disconnection;
-+ Different rights: to have the right to comment a film, you have to first be registered.
++ **Different rights**: to have the right to comment a film, you have to first be registered.
 If you are not yet registered, an message will appear to invite you to do it.
-+ A search bar with filters, where you can search different films categories.
++ **A search bar with filters**:git  where you can search different films categories.

 ## Challenges